 However, if you can’t part with your possessions, you might want to invest in personal storage units.
 Doing so will allow you to keep your things and create room in your home without restoring to throwing things away.
 Plus, it will allow time for you to sort through them another day.
 And you can do so in a calm, stress-free manner.

 Once you make room in your home, you’ll be able to see the joys when you declutter your home and enjoy the process.
-This type of solution works for many people and is always a viable option.
+This solution works for many people and is always a viable option.

 2 – Use Joyful Language When Talking About How Your Declutter Your Home

 When cleaning or organizing our homes, we often use negative language when talking about the process.
 You know you can hear the echoes of dread when expressing the process.
 And all this negativity weighs heavy in our hearts and minds.
-So instead, use positive language when either thinking about or describing the decluttering process.
+So instead, use positive language when thinking about or describing the decluttering process.

 Like anything else, negative thoughts and emotions will thrust us into dread, and as you know, nothing good comes of it.
 So instead, before you begin decluttering, think about the positives and how healthier your home will look and feel.
 Remember, the less stuff you have, the less you’ll need to declutter and organize.

-Before you start to declutter your home, you’ll need a few basics first.
+Before you declutter your home, you’ll need a few basics first.
 But, don’t worry; it’s nothing to stress about and will make the process fluid and easier.
 In fact, the items listed below are essential to the process.

 Five Baskets – Five Purposes: